PAUL34913/msp1-cv/README.md

 Fixed:

-Set Navbar z-index to 1, night viewing and normal viewing both ok.
+Relative path was not correct for the d-lg image.

 **Dropdown Navbar Sticking**

-When pressing the dropdown menu in safari mobile (iphone-7), and choosing a section, the drop down menu does not collapse after reaching the section and clicking off it.
+When pressing the dropdown menu in safari mobile (iphone-7), and choosing a section, the drop down menu does not collapse easily after reaching the section and clicking off it.

 ## Deployment